alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 			- final.txt *Contains final alignments to be uploaded to the database in tabulated text form*
 			- scores.txt *hunAlign sentence match confidence values for each sentence*

-	- **en/** : Folder contains preProcessing steps for english used before alignment
+	- **en/** : Folder contains preProcessing steps for english chapters used before alignment

 		-chapter_id/ *Contains an individual chapter*
 			- raw.txt *Raw text file of a chapter*